 To illustrate that the electrical floors in Beast Makers and Terrace Village are dangerous, the Electric Gnorcs operating them now shock themselves when activating them.

-A sign in Terrace Village reads "NO SKYDIVING".
+A sign in Terrace Village reads "NO SKYDIVING" (Terrace Village is on a high jungle plateau surrounded by a foggy abyss).
 Also, the cages used to contain the fairies in Lofty Castle have signs reading "DO NOT FEED!"

 Bubba, one of the dragons in Misty Bog, will rant at Spyro to "squish and squash" Gnasty's minions.
 When Spyro mentions flaming and charging because they're dragons, Bubba leans in close and gives him a Wink "Ding!" and a thumbs-up.
 Note from Spyro's delivery that he goes along with Bubba's joke this time instead of being weirded out.